navgurukul/newton/samvaad-tech-201/flowchart_new.md

 5.write a paragraph which is how to work in the flowchart on per symbol with commands and what and how are doing all commands?

-6. Make a flowchart about search campus hunt of navGurukul.
+6. Make a flowchart about campus hunt of navGurukul.

 If you want batter understading you can watch it.